-Brushing keeps your cat’s teeth and gums healthy.
+Brushing – ideally twice a day – keeps your cat’s teeth and gums healthy.
 It stops the build-up of plaque, tartar and bacteria that can cause tooth decay and gingivitis (inflammation of the gums).
 It also helps to prevent many painful dental problems later on.

 It’s important to start good teeth-cleaning habits from the outset, but it needn’t be a chore and can actually be an enjoyable time for both you and your pet.
-Take things slowly and gently, keep the sessions short and positive, and make sure you talk to and praise your cat as you go.
-However, while you are both getting used to tooth brushing, knowing how to keep cats teeth clean without brushing can help.
+Take things slowly and gently, keep the sessions short and positive, and make sure you talk to, and praise, your cat as you go.
+While you are both getting used to tooth brushing, knowing how to keep cats’ teeth clean without brushing can also be helpful.

 Build positive associations

-The first step is getting your cat used to having his or her mouth touched.
-Start gently by dipping your finger into something like tuna water, chicken broth, or another liquid your cat may like.
+The first step is getting your cat used to having their mouth touched.
+Start gently by dipping your finger into something like tuna water, chicken broth or another liquid your cat may like.